felangel/bloc/packages/bloc_test/README.md

 `errors` is an optional `Function` that returns a `Matcher` which the `bloc` under test is expected to throw after `act` is executed.

-`tearDown` is optional and can be used to execute any code after the test has run.
+`tearDown` is optional and can be used to execute any code after the test has run. `tearDown` should be used to clean up after a particular test case.
+For common tear down code, prefer to use `tearDown` from `package:test/test.dart`.

 ```dart
 group('CounterBloc', () {